DuongTyler/CppCrashCourse/README.md

-# CppCrashCourse
+# C++ Crash Course
-Welcome to my cpp crashcourse.
-There may be several things wrong with this tutorial so please point them out by messaging me (or by fixing it yourselves and pushing to this repo)
+This is a tutorial mainly meant for my java classmates to learn C++.
+There are probably several things wrong with this tutorial.
+This code has bugs.
 <ul>
 	<dt>Linux:
 		<ul>